shufanhe/MyRecipe/docs/iteration_plan_1.md

 Week 1:
 -----------
 1. Description:
-   - Need to flesh out the website, have a skeleton codes ready for week 2.
+   - Basic structure of the website, have skeleton codes ready.

-2. Task
-   - Organize back-end, front-end, user interface, and Unittests in different folder
-   - 2 pages ready (homepage and category page)
+   - 3 pages ready:
+     - homepage: with keyword search
+     - category page: empty page with heading and navbar
+     - specific recipe page: empty with heading and navbar
+   - Category page should be reachable via icon on navbar

+2. User Stories
-   - Keyword Search
+   - Keyword Search (on homepage)
-   - View Recipe
+   - View Recipe (from homepage)
+   - Go to Home Page

 3. Assignment
    - Backend: Shufan
    - Database: David
    - UnitTests: Khanh
-   - Template: Diana
+   - Templates: Diana

 Week 2:
 -----------
 1. Description:
-   -
+   - Add on to the functionalities on homepage and category page
+   - Refine the looks of those two pages

-2. Task
+2. User Stories
    - Recipe of the day
    - View/Select categories
-   - Go to Home Page
    - Save Recipe

 Week 3:
 -----------
 1. Description:
-   -
+   - Implement user accounts and related features

-2. Task
+2. User Stories
    - (User Account)
    - Review and rate
    - Admin Deletes